 Eggless Baking Frequently Asked Questions

-You’ve asked, I’ve answered!
+You’ve asked, and I’ve answered!
 Read on for a handful of answers to the most frequently asked questions about eggless baking.

-This recipe is sponsored by Jennie-O.
+This recipe was sponsored by Jennie-O.